 Singh, Ashveer Pal

-I am a social and cultural anthropologist engaging with the Unique Identification Authority of India (UIDAI), which has recently launched a national program, Aadhaar, to distribute biometric identification cards to every Indian citizen in order to better manage the distribution of welfare throughout the country.
-I bring to this project my interest in the ways in which the Indian state imagines pasts, presents, and futures for its minority communities.
-I intend to study, and hope to contribute to, ongoing conversations about science and technology studies and governance; the logic of state planning and development in India; the conditions of knowledge production within the Indian polity; and the impact of such expertise on the state of Punjab in particular.
-My project is motivated by long-standing interests in anthropology, identity and power, and in Punjab and its diasporas, interests which I cultivated first as an undergraduate in the anthropology department at UC Berkeley, and subsequently at the University of Chicago, where I earned my MA in the social sciences.
+I am a social and cultural anthropologist engaging with the Unique Identification Authority of India (UIDAI), which has recently launched a program, Aadhaar, to distribute biometric identification cards to every Indian resident.
+My focus is on the impact of this national project on governance and bureaucracy in the state of Punjab and its welfare distribution apparatus.
+I bring to this project my interest in the ways in which the Indian state imagines pasts, presents, and futures for its polity.
+I endeavor to to contribute to scholarly conversations about science and technology studies and governance; the logic of state planning and development in India; the conditions of knowledge production within the Indian bureaucracy; and the impact of such expertise on the state of Punjab in particular.
+My project is motivated by my interests in cultural anthropology, identity and power, and in Punjab and its diasporas, which I cultivated first as an undergraduate in the anthropology department at UC Berkeley, and subsequently at the University of Chicago, where I earned my MA in the social sciences.